jdeisenh/lsdalm/README.md

 new manifest if from the beginning, with beging cut of to the splice maybe always concatenate before, now and after, and run a prune on it

-On some point-in-time:

-Modulo maths,
-determine shift.
-Find if overlaps in previous or before loop concatenate with different shift values prune

-Stream Analyzer:

-Get URL: